-Hurricane Katrina, Namir, a household of cats and my personal creative inspiration
+Hurricane Katrina, Namir, a household of cats and realizing a lot about love after multiple losses.

 And sometimes a public event marks a time or a circumstance in your life, in fact stands as a metaphor for your circumstances, even though it has no connection with you or your life at all; yet, whenever you encounter a remembrance of that event, it brings back that time in your life as if it was a slideshow playing for your review.

-I’d noticed that he wasn’t his goofy self for a few days, just subdued, then on that day he had begun crouching on the floor instead of sitting on my lap or my desk.
+I’d noticed that Namir wasn’t his goofy self for a few days, just subdued, then on that day he had begun crouching on the floor instead of sitting on my lap or my desk.
 I noticed his breathing was shallow, he wouldn’t eat dinner.
 He had had a compromising bladder condition for several years so I always observed his activity and took action with whatever seemed appropriate, but these symptoms were not indicating that condition.
+I had talked to my veterinarian and we’d decided if his condition didn’t change I’d take him to the emergency hospital.
 He looked up at me imploringly in the evening, those lovely, slanted, gentle tourmaline eyes telling me this was serious.
 I called the emergency hospital, packed him in a carrier and drove with cold, stiff fingers and my own shallow breathing, knowing this was not good.

 As the veterinarian and technicians went through their paces and I watched Katrina spin toward New Orleans, I was sure, in my middle-of-the-night fearfulness, that the world was really coming to an end.
 I took hope for both New Orleans and Namir when the storm was reduced to a Category 4 sometime in those hours; even the smallest improvement could have a vast positive outcome.